Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 An efficient algorithm is one that runs as fast as possible and requires as little computer memory as possible.
 We often have to make a trade-off between these two goals.
 For any given algorithm, do we choose to use more memory to make our program faster, or settle for a slower program that uses less memory?

 The answer will ultimately on the context of the algorithm!
-That being said, we use Big O to inform our decisions more confidently.
+That being said, we can and will use formal measurements to inform our decisions more confidently.

 ## Check for Understanding